 Eight weeks is an upper limit that Ancestry give themselves to allow for outliers.
 It’s rare to see people report that it took that long.
 Usually, it’s because there is a problem with the DNA kit.

 If you’re unfortunate enough to experience a length delay, check out our trouble-shooting section later in this article.

-Customer Reports on Ancestry DNA Processing Time In 2020
+Customer Reports on Ancestry DNA Processing Time

 One way to find out how long it takes to get Ancestry DNA results is to see what other people are saying.
 The question does get asked a lot in social media forums.